Comparison of Islamic and Jewish dietary laws: Differences

-Slaughter
+Method of animal slaughter

 Shechita is the ritual slaughter of mammals and birds according to Jewish law.
 Dhabihah is the method used to slaughter an animal in Islamic tradition.
 Shechita requires that an animal be conscious and this is taken to mean the modern practice of electrical, gas, or percussive stunning before slaughter is forbidden.
 Most Muslim authorities also forbid the use of electrical, gas, or percussive stunning.
 However, other authorities state that stunning is permissible so long as it is not the direct cause of the animal's death.